UX Persuasion Tactics

 Competition for a scarce product further increases the desire to buy.
 So you could have a limited number of sales at a discount price, rather than limited time.
 Check out Amazon Lightning Deals for a great implementation of this.

 We assign greater value to things that other people like.
 Make your products seem popular by showcasing high sales figures, and using testimonials.
 Try to get testimonials from high-status people in your niche — a doctor endorsing diet pills, for instance.
-See Dre Beats for a great example of this.

 The Decoy Effect